"When I was young, my brother was my hero."

-"I went to college.
+"I went to college in Oshkosh.
 I started to learn things through women and gender studies, and it was everything that I'd been looking for.
 I didn't have words for how I felt and all of a sudden, I have this whole new vocabulary.
 I just ate it up.
 Things were good for awhile.
 I was out as a lesbian, but something still didn't feel quite right.

-I met my first trans man.
+Then I met my first trans man.
 I'd never met anybody like that before.
-I was talking to him and feeling like, ‘Wow, this is exactly what I'm feeling right now.’
-Like a door unlocked.
-But I held it closed.
-I was like, ‘Well, now I know that I'm trans, but that's just going to be a whole 'nother whirlwind for my family.
+I was talking to him and was feeling like, ‘Wow, this is exactly what I'm feeling right now.’
+After that encounter, it was like a door unlocked, I knew that I was trans.
+But I held that door closed.
+I was like, ‘Well, I may know that I'm trans, but if I come out, that's just going to be a whole 'nother whirlwind for my family.
 I'm going to lose all my friends all over again.’
 The guy that I was talking to, his parents didn't accept him.
 Everyone at school called him a freak.
-I didn't want to go through that again.
+I didn't want to go through that.
 I was like, ‘I can just wear guy clothes and be me and I'll be fine.’
 But I was not fine.
 Something was opened for me that day that felt so much truer and I couldn't go back.